Apress/firewalls-dont-stop-dragons/errata.md

 I would just follow Apple's advice [here](https://support.apple.com/en-us/HT208496).

+### Tip 7-5.
+Install Security and Privacy Add-ons

+Note that EFF's wonderful plugin **HTTPS Everywhere** is no longer supported - because it's (thankfully) no longer needed.
+That is, HTTPS is now used... well, just about everywhere.
+Also, browsers now have built in the capability to enforce HTTPS where possible.
+You can read all about it in EFF's article entitled [HTTPS Is Actually Everywhere](https://www.eff.org/deeplinks/2021/09/https-actually-everywhere).

 ### Tip 8-4.
 Send Files Securely Using the Web

 Unfortunately, Firefox has [discontinued](https://blog.mozilla.org/blog/2020/09/17/update-on-firefox-send-and-firefox-notes/) it's wonderful, free, secure file sending tool called Firefox Send.
 I managed to sneak in a note about that into the book before it was published, but I'd like to suggest a couple alternatives here.